Welcome

 Introduction – Probably the most popular of the English token series, Conder tokens were avidly collected 200 years ago, and are still avidly collected today.
 The social, economic, and political lives of the people during the 1780-1800 period are mirrored here.
 For a more extensive introduction to the tokens, and a more detailed history of the tokens and Great Britain at the time, click on the History button.

-Journal – The CTCC publishes The Conder Token Collector’s Journal about two times annually.
+Journal – The CTCC publishes The Conder Token Collector’s Journal two times annually.
+(Dues are assessed annually and cover both journals.)
 We’re pleased to announce that beginning with issue #83, all printed copies of the journal are in color!
 Want to write an article?
 See the journal page for more information, including the suggested format.

-Sample pages from some recent editions of The Conder Token Collector’s Journal are available, and you can also view older issues on the NNP, or on this website if you have a password available to members.
+Sample pages from some recent editions of The Conder Token Collector’s Journal are available, and you can also view older issues on the Newman Numismatic Portal (NNP), or on this website if you have a password available to members.

 For advertising information, please see the Journals page.
 Ads are currently available in the Journal, but not on the website.